Working in Thailand

 While Thai companies usually prefer to hire locally when it comes to professional fields like accounting, engineering and law, there are multinational corporations that may be able to offer expats with specialised skills opportunities.
 A work permit is needed to work legally in Thailand and this is usually organised by the hiring company.

-Aside from networking and searching online, there are English language newspapers in Thailand that have jobs sections.
+Aside from networking and searching online, there are a number of English language newspapers in Thailand that have job advertisement sections.

 Work culture in Thailand

-Expats wanting to work in Thailand should try to negotiate an expat package in the currency of their home country or in US Dollars.
+Expats wanting to work in Thailand should try to negotiate an expat package in the currency of their home country or in USD.

 An expat employee’s normal work day and their working week will largely depend on the industry they are working in.
-Jobs in the tourism industry can especially have irregular hours.
+Jobs in the tourism industry often have irregular hours and shifts.

 The working week in Thailand is officially from Monday to Saturday, although many businesses work until Friday or are only open for half a day on Saturdays.
 Employees can work up to a maximum of 48 hours a week.